sfuhrm/sudoku/README.md

     $ mvn clean package

+## Features

+In the following list I want to give an overview of the features:

+* Pure Java implementation without any runtime dependencies.
+* Using Java 8.

 ## Algorithm

 The algorithm first fills three blocks with numbers in random order to reduce the amount of backtracking.